Kadaru language: Verbal number

-Uncu, closely related language to Kadaru shows evidence of verbal number in its grammatical structure.
+Uncu, a closely related language to Kadaru, shows evidence of verbal number in its grammatical structure.
 In Uncu the number of the object or subject determines participant number, whereas the event number is determined by the frequency or repetition of an event.

 Participant number

 When the object of a transitive verb is plural, the extension -er is added to the root of the verb before the infliction markers.
 In the case of intransitive verbs, the extension -er is added to the root of the verb when the subject is plural.